 FIBS rating method, derived from the ELO rating system used in professional Chess, is the gold standard that many game sites, including Safe Harbor Games, has adopted for their own rating system.

-The FIBS rating needs five pieces of information to determine a player's rating:
+The FIBS rating needs three pieces of information to determine a player's rating:

 Our routines determine the ratings and experiences for both players when the match is over.
 Please note the formulas shown below are to illustrate the complexity of the calculations.
 The actual programmed calculation flow may be different, but the results are the same.